• Skip to primary navigation

 April 27, 2018 by nadia.payne

-Texas A&M AgriLife Extension logo (color)
+Texas A&M AgriLife Extension and Expanded Food and Nutrition Education Program combined logo

-garbanzo crunchies
+Garbanzo crunchies

 Garbanzo Crunchies

-Print Recipe Share on Facebook Share on X Share with WhatsApp
+Print Recipe Share on Facebook Share on X Share by Email Share on WhatsApp

 Prep Time 10 minutes mins